-The State of Texas requires that every child in the state be immunized against vaccine preventable diseases caused by infectious agents, in accordance with an established immunization schedule by the first date of attendance.
-This law required that students be fully vaccinated against the specified diseases.
-For specific immunization requirements, please visit the Texas Department of State Health Services ("TDSHS") website on Texas Minimum State Vaccine Requirements for Students, Grades K-12.
+The State of Louisiana requires that every child in the state be immunized against vaccine preventable diseases caused by infectious agents in accordance with an established immunization schedule.
+To determine the specific number of doses that are required for your student, please refer to Louisiana Revised Statute 17:170.
 Proof of immunization may be personal records from a licensed physician or public health clinic with a signature or rubber-stamp validation.
+IDEA shall ensure compliance with immunization laws and regulations and complies with laws and regulations regarding reportable diseases.